wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 run
 ---

-The :code:`run/` directory contains the scripts to start or test the blast application either locally or on GitHub actions.
+The :code:`run/` directory contains the scripts to start or test the Blast application either locally or on GitHub actions.

 nginx